-The governor of Minnesota signed Minnesota’s Premium Security Plan, a state-funded individual market reinsurance plan, to provide additional premium relief and stabilize the premiums in the individual market.
+Minnesota’s Premium Security Plan, a state-funded individual market reinsurance plan, provides additional premium relief and stabilize the premiums in the individual market.
 The model is based on a traditional reinsurance approach with an attachment point of $50,000 and a cap of $250,000 with payment of claims at an 80/20 percent rate.
 The governor offered an alternative approach, the MinnesotaCare Buy-In plan, that would have allowed for those in the individual market to pay the full premium for Minnesota’s public program based on the ACA’s Basic Health Plan.
 This plan, however, was not able to move out of either the state’s Republican-controlled House or Senate.
 There were two main issues debated with the reinsurance proposal: the source of state funds and contingency language related to the state’s 1332 waiver application.

 Source Of Funding